 OC9.4.5.2.2 For each Distribution Restoration Zone, a Distribution Restoration Zone Plan will be produced jointly by the Network Operator, The Company, Relevant Transmission Licensee, and Restoration Contractors in accordance with the provisions of OC9.4.7.6.1(b).
-The Distribution Restoration Zone Plan will detail the agreed method and procedure by which an Anchor Plant will energise part of the Total System and in combination with Top Up Restoration Plant (where necessary) meet complementary local Demand so as to form a Power Island.
-A Distribution Restoration Zone Plan may include more than one Restoration Contractor whose Plant has an Anchor Plant Capability or Top Up Restoration Capability.
+The Distribution Restoration Zone Plan will detail the agreed method and procedure by which an Anchor Plant will energise part of the Total System and in combination with Top Up Restoration Plant (where necessary) to meet complementary local Demand so as to form a Power Island.
+Where the use of Top Up Restoration Contractors are necessary, details will be included within the Distribution Restoration Zone Plan.A Distribution Restoration Zone Plan may include more than one Restoration Contractor whose Plant has an Anchor Plant Capability or Top Up Restoration Capability.
 When a Distribution Restoration Zone Plan is activated, only one Restoration Contractor will operate as the Anchor Restoration Contractor with the other Restoration Contractors potentially taking roles as Top-Up Restoration Contractors.
-The Distribution Restoration Zone Plan will detail how these responsibilities will be allocated.
+Where provided for, the Distribution Restoration Zone Plan will detail how these responsibilities will be allocated.

+OC9.4.5.2.3 Although one or more Top-Up Restoration Contractors may be party to a Distribution Restoration Zone Plan, for the purposes of confidentiality, the Anchor Restoration Contractor or Top-Up Restoration Contractor(s) will only have visibility of the relevant Annex to the Distribution Restoration Zone Plan and not the full document.

 OC9.4.6 Situations requiring System Restoration